dillonkearns/elm-cli-options-parser/README.md

 git log [--author <author>] [--max-count <max-count>] [--stat] [<revision range>]
 ```

-Note: the `--help` option is a built-in command, so no need to write a `Command` for that.
+Note: the `--help` option is a built-in command, so no need to write a `OptionsParser` for that.

 ## Options Parser Terminology